-Restaurants were cited by many consumers as a very likely place to contract a foodborne illness, with some participants reporting to avoiding eating outside of the home altogether (Figure 3).
+Restaurants were cited by many as a likely place to contract a foodborne illness, with some participants reporting to avoiding eating outside of the home altogether (Figure 3).
 Respondents perceived that restaurants fail to ensure supervision of staff and adherence of food safety guidelines.
 Furthermore, concerns regarding hygiene standards were expressed.